 Shoes and Stability

-Often, foot and ankle problems continue because your shoes are improperly tied.
+Often, foot, ankle, and low-leg problems continue because your shoes are improperly tied.
 This solution is called “runner’s loop” or “heel lock.”
 It uses those extra eyelets in athletic footwear to stabilize your foot in the shoe.

 Check out this video.
 I’ve used this technique for years, and it really works.
 The foot feels more solidly secured in the shoe with less pressure on the instep.

 Alas, if your shoes are worn, replace them.
 Many hip, knee, ankle, and foot problems continue to be aggravated by shoes that are loose or have worn soles.

 Support Your Ankle